Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: Regularity Conditions and Practical Implications

 \begin{corollary} If Condition \ref{cond:moment} holds, $r_z^{-1} = O(1)$ for $z=0,1$, $R^2_{\sup, n} \le 1- c$ for some absolute constant $c>0$, and $K_n = o(\log n)$, then there exists a sequence of acceptance probabilities $p_n$ (or equivalently a sequence of thresholds $a_n$) such that, with probability converging to $1$, the distribution of the difference-in-means estimator under ReM can be asymptotically approximated by a Gaussian distribution with mean zero and variance $V_{\tau\tau}(1-R^2_n)$, i.e.,

 \end{corollary}

 Below we further consider the choice of acceptance probability under various cases for the number of covariates involved in rerandomization.
 We assume that Condition \ref{cond:moment} holds and both treatment groups have non-negligible proportions of units, i.e., $r_z^{-1} = O(1)$ for $z=0, 1$, and consider the cases where the number of covariates $K_n$ increases sub-logarithmically, logarithmically and polynomially with the sample size $n$, as shown in the first column of Table \ref{tab:rate}.
 Proposition \ref{prop:iidrate} then gives an upper bound of the stochastic rate of $\gamma_n$, as shown in the second column of Table \ref{tab:rate}, all of which are of order $o_{\PP}(1)$.
 Note that in the polynomial increase case, the rate of $K_n$ is restricted to $K_n \asymp n^{\zeta}$ with $\zeta \in (0, \frac{2}{7} - \frac{4}{7\delta})$; otherwise $\gamma_n$ may not converge to zero in probability, under which Condition \ref{cond:gamma_n} may fail and the asymptotic inference will become difficult.
 From Theorem \ref{thm:berry_esseen_clt}, under all the three cases, we can choose the acceptance probability $p_n$ to decrease polynomially with the sample size such that Condition \ref{cond:p_n} holds with high probability, although there are various constraints on the exact polynomial decay rate.
-This is shown in the third column of Table \ref{tab:rate}, where $\kappa$ can at least take value $1/3$ based on our result in Theorem \ref{thm:berry_esseen_clt}(iii) and it can take value 1 if \citet{R15}'s result as in Theorem \ref{thm:berry_esseen_clt}(ii) holds.
+This is shown in the third column of Table \ref{tab:rate}, where $\kappa$ can at least take value $1/3$ based on our result in Theorem \ref{thm:berry_esseen_clt}(iii) and it can take value 1 if \citet{R15}'s conjecture as in Theorem \ref{thm:berry_esseen_clt}(ii) holds.
 The last column of Table \ref{tab:rate} then shows the corresponding asymptotic behavior of the variance $v_{K_n, a_n}$ of the constrained Gaussian random variable.
 Recall that the gain from ReM on estimation precision depends crucially on $v_{K_n,a_n}$ as shown in Corollary \ref{cor:improve}.
 From Theorem \ref{thm:v_Ka}, (i) when $K_n$ increases sub-logarithmically with $n$, $v_{K_n, a_n}$ converges to zero and rerandomization achieves its ideally optimal precision; (ii) when $K_n$ increases logarithmically with $n$, $v_{K_n, a_n}$ is strictly between $0$ and 1 when $n$ is sufficiently large and thus rerandomization provides gain in estimation precision compared to the CRE, although there is still a gap from the ideally optimal gain; (iii) when $K_n$ increases polynomially with $n$, $v_{K_n, a_n}$ converges to 1 as $n\rightarrow \infty$ and rerandomization provides no gain over the CRE.
 Therefore, in practice, we do not recommend using too many covariates, under which we will essentially lose the advantage from rerandomization.
+As a side note, these observations hold no matter which Berry-Essen bound we use for the asymptotic Gaussian approximation (either the conjectured (ii), our derived (iii) in Theorem \ref{thm:berry_esseen_clt}, or the ones in Theorem~\ref{thm:Berry--Esseen-higher-order}), except for the explicit rate of the polynomially decaying acceptance probability.